webtorrent/webtorrent/CONTRIBUTING.md

 This is an experiment and feedback is welcome!
 This document may also be subject to pull requests or changes by contributors where you believe you have something valuable to add or change.

-Thanks to [Rod Vagg](https://github.com/rvagg) and the [LevelUP](https://github.com/rvagg/node-levelup) project for coming up with the idea of "OPEN Open Source"!
+Thanks to [Rod Vagg](https://github.com/rvagg) and the [LevelUP](https://github.com/rvagg/node-levelup) project for coming up with this model for open source contribution.